 Find out more about postgraduate fees and funding.

-The fees listed here are for courses beginning in the academic year 2017–18.
+The fees listed here are for the 2018–19 academic year.

 When costs such as health or DBS checks, or use of specialist materials are incurred as a mandatory requirement of the course they are included in your tuition fee.

 You may incur additional costs depending on the option modules or activities you choose.
 The cost of optional activities is not included in your tuition fee and you will need to meet this cost in addition to your fees.
 Before you apply check with the school that provides your course using the contact details in the Find out more tab (at the end of this page) for advice about what is included and what optional costs you could face so you can budget accordingly.

 See our finance pages for advice about funding, scholarships and other financial support provided by the university as well as further information about fees and advice on international and island fee paying status.